… all mad here!

 “How do you know I’m mad?” said Alice.

 “You must be,” said the Cat, “or you wouldn’t have come here.”

 ― Lewis Carroll, Alice in Wonderland

-Steven Dark is your host-in-residence (… they won’t let me out but I’m sane, I really am!) of Horror Radio 24/7/365, brilliant but mildly eccentric and sometimes purple bearded Sorceror of Despair, writer of gloomy poetry and dark fiction, Absinthe afficianado, connoisseur of gothic fiction and chocaholic.
+Steven Dark is your host-in-residence (… they won’t let me out but I’m sane, I really am!) of Horror Radio 24/7/365, brilliant but mildly eccentric and sometimes purple bearded Sorcerer of Despair, writer of gloomy poetry and dark fiction, Absinthe aficianado, connoisseur of Gothic fiction and chocaholic.

 Welcome to the Mad House, my highly individual, very idiosyncratic and tiny piece of the wyrd and wibbly wobbly web.
 It may, on first acquaintance, appear peculiar, even illogical, but, like ‘Alice’s Wonderland’, it has a peculiar logic of its own.
 Rather like Dr. Who’s TARDIS the site appears deceptively compact yet is, relatively, extensive.
 Scattered around are examples of and information about my various artistic and creative endeavours including writing & poetry, acting, media & other absurdities.